Get month name from date

 If you only want to display a month name, you don't need a formula – you can use a custom number format to format the date directly.
 Select the date and navigate to Format cells (Ctrl + 1 or Cmd +1), then select Custom and enter one of these custom formats:

 Excel will display only the month name, but it will leave the date value intact.
 You can also use a longer date format like this:

-Enter the month names you want to return (customized as desired) as values in CHOOSE, after the first argument, which is entered as MONTH(date).
-The MONTH function will extract a month number, and CHOOSE will use this number to return the nth value in the list.
+Enter the month names you want to return (customized as you like) as values in CHOOSE, after the first argument, which is entered as MONTH(date).
+The MONTH function will extract a month number, and CHOOSE will use this number to return the "nth" value in the list.
 This works because MONTH returns a number 1-12 that corresponds to the month name.

 CHOOSE is more work to set up, but it is also more flexible, since it allows you to map a date to any values you want (i.e. you can use values that are custom, abbreviated, not abbreviated, in a different language, etc.).